-If your child is legally old enough to be left home alone, how can you tell if they actually deserve to be left home alone?
+If your child is legally old enough to be left home alone, how can you tell if he actually deserves to be left home alone?

-What if you’ve tried it before, and they broke your trust by having too many friends over, or by not getting their chores done in the time you scheduled for them?
+What if you’ve tried it before, and your child broke your trust by having too many friends over, or by not getting her chores done in the time you scheduled for her?

 While every family is different, there are certainly some good guidelines for how to decide whether a child is responsible enough to stay home alone, even part of the time.